G7.02-4 Classification and Compensation

 4.3.2 Annual salary increases

 Across-the-board, merit and equity salary increases are normally given annually and are effective at the beginning of the university's fiscal year, July 1 (August 1 for exempt employees with 9- or 10-month appointments).
 In years when sufficient funding is anticipated to be available, the salary increase budget for the following fiscal year is recommended to the Board of Governors by the president after consultation by the president with the Executive Budget Committee.
 The annual salary increase for an employee can consist of an across-the-board increase, a cost center-funded increase, and/or a centrally-funded increase.
 Across-the-board increases are provided to full-time employees as a percentage of base salary.
-Cost center-funded and centrally-funded salary increases are based on performance, equity, and/or cost of living increases and are distributed on an individual employee basis by the cost center head.
+Cost center-funded and centrally-funded salary increases are based on performance or equity, and are distributed on an individual basis by the cost center head.
 Eligibility criteria based on length of employment are determined annually.

 It is the intention of the university that employee salaries fall within the salary range to which the job is assigned.
 Employees' salaries that are above the maximum of their salary range will not receive annual salary increases, until annual adjustments to the salary range causes the maximum amount of the salary range to exceed the current salary.
 If an annual salary increase results in a salary above the maximum of the range, the salary increase will be equal to the amount of the increase that takes the salary to the maximum of the pay grade.